theemadnes/acm-demo-journey/README.md

 pubsubtopic.pubsub.cnrm.cloud.google.com/demo-app-topic created
 ```

-Give it a few minutes, but momentarily you shoudl start seeing `✅ GCP PubSub accessible ✅` in your browser window.
-Additionally, you should seem something like this in your browser console:
+Give it a few minutes, but momentarily you should start seeing `✅ GCP PubSub accessible ✅` in your browser window.
+Additionally, you should see something like this in your browser console:

 ```
 Calling /gcp_check path